Say goodbye to lopsided listening with these ten simple fixes for when one of your AirPods sounds quieter than the other.

 Then follow these steps to clean your AirPods:

-- Use a toothpick and very gently lift and remove debris from the edges of the AirPods.
+- Use a toothpick to very gently lift and remove debris from the edges of the AirPods.
+It’s crucial to take care when using sharp objects like toothpicks around the delicate speaker mesh of your AirPods.
+They may break if excessive force is applied.

 - Use a toothbrush and lightly brush over the speaker mesh and the crevices of the AirPods to loosen the finer debris.